gpuweb/gpuweb/design/ErrorHandling.md

    (An application may request a new device.)
  - `"out-of-memory": an allocation failed because too much memory was used by the application (CPU or GPU).
    This includes recoverable out of memory errors that aren't opt-ed in to be handled by the application when the resource was created.

+For creation errors, `object` attribute holds the object handle that was created.
+(It will point to an "invalid" object.)
+It preserves the JavaScript object wrapper of that handle - that is, any extra JavaScript properties attached to the handle are preserved.

 The `reason` is human-readable text, provided for debugging/reporting/telemetry.